Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Juan Hern\'{a}ndez Santisteban and Rick Edelson for providing the excellent data on Fairall 9.
+We would also like to thank the anonymous referee for helpful comments regarding the manuscript.
 This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
-SH acknowledges support from the Science and Technology Facilities Council (STFC) through the studentship grant ST/S505365/1.
-C.D. acknowledges the Science and Technology Facilities Council (STFC) through grant ST/P000541/1 for support.
+SH acknowledges support from the Science and Technology Facilities Council (STFC) through the studentship grants ST/S505365/1 and ST/V506643/1.
+C.D. acknowledges the Science and Technology Facilities Council (STFC) through grant ST/T000244/1 for support.
 Part of this work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure